taquito22/ian_sequeira/README.md

 ## Project Structure

-* Landing page with animated introduction
+* Landing page with animated introduction using .js
 * About Me section with personal information and interests
-* Services section highlighting key skills and offerings
 * Portfolio section with filterable project categories
 * Contact section with functional form and location map

-## Contact

-Feel free to reach out to me through the contact form on the website or via my social media profiles linked in the footer.